Skip to main content

 College Catalog

-For more information about courses for the Community Studies minor and the Justice and Policy Studies Department, visit the online, searchable College Catalog.
+For more information about courses within the Community Studies Minor, visit the Minors page in the College Catalog.
 In addition to the Undergraduate Catalog, information includes academic department and major information as well as academic regulations and resources; admission standards and requirements; and tuition, fees and financial aid information.

 Hands-on Learning